edsonbatista/onebitcode_exchange/README.md

 # About Project

-This simple app convert currencies...
+This simple app convert currencies....

 ## [Click and open the project](http://onebitcode-exchange-bsb.herokuapp.com)